calimero-archive/docs/docs/tutorial/voting-tutoral.md

 ## Deploy your NEAR contract

-The next step, is to deploy this contract in the private shard.
-In your cloned repository, navigate to `deploy.calimero.sh`.
+The next step is to deploy this contract in the private shard.
+In your cloned repository, navigate to `deploy_calimero.sh`.
 We will be using the second command which is `near deploy`

 ```bash
 near deploy \